-Paul McCartney with Mal Evans (left); Faul on the right.
+Paul McCartney with Mal Evans (left) vs. Faul (right).

 After the Magical Mystery Tour recordings, Evans flew to Nice with McCartney to film The Fool on the Hill film clip, although McCartney had set off without luggage or a passport.
 McCartney got past customs by saying “You know who I am”, but he and Evans were not allowed into the hotel restaurant in Nice because they, “didn't look the part”, and had to eat dinner in Evans’ room.
 Because the money they had with them had been spent on clothes, and NEMS was supposed to send them more, they arranged for credit over two nights in a nightclub: "We took advantage of our credit standing, as money had still not arrived from England.
 News about Paul's [McCartney] visit to the club the previous night had spread, and the place was jammed.
 Now Paul, being a generous sort of person, had built up quite a bar bill, when the real manager of the club arrived demanding that we pay immediately.
 On explaining who Paul was and what had happened, he answered, 'You either pay the bill, or I call the police.'
 It certainly looked like we were going to get thrown in jail.
 It was ironical, sitting in a club with a millionaire, unable to pay the bill."http://en.wikipedia.org/wiki/Mal_Evans